 I sent it, but did they get it?
 I suppose, this burning question puzzles us all every now and then.
-Fortunately, Outlook 2010 and 2013 have two great options that help users find out what happened to their emails after they hit the Send button.
+Fortunately, Microsoft Outlook has two great options that help users find out what happened to their emails after they hit the Send button.
 These are Outlook Read and Delivery Receipts.

 When you send an important message you can request one of them or both at once.
 Or you can add read receipts to all your emails.
 It's even possible to create a special read receipt rule or disable read receipt requests if they become annoying.
 Would you like to know how to do it?
 Go ahead and read this article!